-Somero Uganda is a grassroots registered Non Governmental Organisation, founded in 2009 by a group of young people from in Kawempe division.
+Somero Uganda is a grassroots registered Non Governmental Organisation, founded in 2009 by a group of young people from the Kawempe division of Kampala

 Mission & vision

 Somero Uganda aims to empower slum children and young women to lead a self-determined life.
 We strive to offer specific education programs, life skills development and health promotion among slum girls and young women in order to improve their conditions of living and rehabilitation as well as to promote education and protection of human rights in their communities.

 Nowadays Uganda is working strongly towards reducing a gap between Global South and Global North and we are happy as Somero Uganda to participate in this trend by providing programs that contribute to the local community and help young people link up with youths from outside Kawempe division, the slum of Bwaise, outside our country Uganda and even beyond Africa.

 However, while doing so, we’re facing quite a number of challenges.
 I was born in Bwaise, but I was lucky to be one of the few that had a chance to receive education.
 I attended school in one of the most prestigious areas of Kampala – Kololo and I was able to witness how children of the rich people enjoy their education and recreational activities.
 Also, when we visit European countries, we can observe child play centres, safe spaces and other facilities that help the youth there develop their skills and grow up in caring environment.